DanielCantabella/K-way_GraphPartitioning/README.md

     |       2       |     899733      |            838             |           11632           |          163.71           |
     |       4       |     765501      |            759             |           41160           |           31.70           |
     |       8       |     590143      | 987 (maybe not converged)  |           90344           |          190.53           |

+  * Increasing number of partitions results in a lower number of swaps in every case.
+  * Increasing number of partitions also results in a higher minimum edge cut observed

 3elt graphs:
 * 2 partitions: